Irina Kaverina, Ph.D.

 1) Establishing principles of diversity and asymmetry within MT networks.
 We study the MT network as a combination of subsets of diverse origin, dynamics and molecular composition.
 We have recently discovered a novel MT population, which forms at Golgi complex and are distinct from the centrosomal MT array.
 Elucidating their molecular and functional properties is one of our close goals.

 2) Understanding how variations in MT subsets are translated into specifics of cellular architecture and functioning.
 We aim to resolve general principles of this regulatory system as well as its cell-type-specific functions.
-In particular, we study MT-dependent regulation of: 1) normal and cancer cell motility; 2) actin cytoskeleton in vascular smooth muscle cells; 3) insulin secretion in pancreatic beta cells.
+In particular, we study MT-dependent regulation of: 1) Golgi complex organization and trafficking; 2) invasive podosomes in vascular smooth muscle cells; 3) insulin secretion in pancreatic beta cells.

 The astrophysicist Bernard Haisch once said "Advances are made by answering questions.
 Discoveries are made by questioning answers."
 This approach is very appealing to us.
 Our research is based on a set of dogma-challenging hypotheses that we test through a unique combination of cutting edge high-resolution microscopy techniques supported by molecular and biochemical approaches and merged with mathematical modeling.